Last Updated on August 15, 2023

 What is the Negative Volume Index?

-This is based on the idea that days of significantly high volume are periods when “uninformed” investors are dominating the market.
+This is based on the idea that days of significantly high volume are periods when “uninformed” investors dominate the market.

 The NVI appears as a technical indication line that uses the security’s price and volume to help traders see price changes on down-volume days.